-HOUSTON – Nearly 50 years ago, the Stonewall Riots of 1969 in New York were considered the beginning of the modern LGBTQ rights movement.
+HOUSTON – The Stonewall Riots of 1969 in New York were considered the beginning of the modern LGBTQ rights movement.
 The historical riot was the spark that helped ignite Houston’s first gay and lesbian organization in the early 70s.
 However, the city didn’t celebrate its first parade celebration almost a decade later.

 Since the foundation of the pride march in Houston, the city has supported, educated and promoted the LGBTQ community through marches, awareness and major events such as the Pride Parade.